CU-CloudCollab/aws-manage-lifecycles/README.md

 **go-invoke.sh** allows you to manually invoke the lambda.js functionality on Lambda

+**go-show-role.sh** shows configuration of the role you are assigning to the Lmabda function.
+Be sure to set `ROLE_NAME` in the script to be the name you used.

 ## Dependencies for Development

 These scripts expect the following on your development workstation: